Updated 4 November 2020

 Yes.
 The office is open to the public Monday-Friday, 10am-4pm.
 In line with Ministry of Health guidelines, all visitors must use hand sanitiser provided and the check-in for contact tracing.

-Which NZSO concerts in 2020 have been cancelled?
+Which NZSO concerts in 2020 were cancelled?

-Will the cancelled concerts go ahead at a later date?
+Will the cancelled concerts go ahead later?

 We are working hard to present some of the same projects and to bring some of the same artists to New Zealand in the future.
+NYO Leningrad has been revamped as NYO Finale in Wellington on 17 December.

 Can I get a refund for the cancelled concerts?